JKKDY/april/README.md

 ```

 - **Environment** \
 Defines the simulation setup.
-In other words it contains all relevant physics: particles, simulation domain (origin/extent), boundary conditions, force fields, controllers and the list of interactions (by **type pair** or **id pair**).
+In other words it contains all relevant physics: particles, simulation domain (origin/extent), boundary conditions, force fields, controllers and the list of interactions (by type pair and id pair).
 - **System** \
 Materializes the environment: maps user IDs/types to dense internals, builds interaction tables, finalizes the domain, and wires everything together.
 - **Container** \
-Owns internal particle storage/indices and computes pairwise forces (e.g., **DirectSum**, **LinkedCells**).
-It’s injected with the interaction manager built by the system.
+Owns and manages access to internal particle storage data; computes pairwise forces (e.g., **DirectSum**, **LinkedCells**) between particles.
 - **Integrator** \
 Advances the state in time.
 On each step it updates positions/velocities and asks the system to refresh forces.
 - **Monitors** \